Emma Watson Movies: 5 non-Harry Potter you NEED to watchby Marcelo Neves

 Emma Watson has a supporting role in the film.
 She plays Lucy, a passionate young costume designer who relates to Colin, but sees the man bewitch himself by the legend that is Monroe.

-2. Emma Watson in The Advantages of Being Invisible
+2. Emma Watson in The Perks of Being a Wallflower

-Alongside Logan Lerman (Percy Jackson) and Ezra Miller (Credence Barebone), Emma Watson fell in love and thrilledeveryone in The Advantages of Being Invisible in 2021, which forever marked the coming-of-age genre,which deals with the transition from youth to adulthood.
+Alongside Logan Lerman (Percy Jackson) and Ezra Miller (Credence Barebone), Emma Watson fell in love and thrilled everyone in The Perks of Being a Wallflower in 2021, which forever marked the coming-of-age genre, which deals with the transition from youth to adulthood.

-Sam, who adopted Emma’s short hair, is a beautiful and popular girl who, in her senior year of high school, needs to account for her relationships, grades, vestibular, and sees her ties have narrowed further with brother Patrick and new friend Charlie.
+Sam, who adopted Emma’s short hair, is a beautiful and popular girl who, in her senior year of high school, needs to account for her relationshiand, grades, and exams, seeing her ties have narrowed further with brother Patrick and new friend Charlie.

 Acclaimed by critics, the film causes an emotional explosion in anyone who has lived adolescence.
 His soundtrack, with songs from the 1990s, 1980s and 1970s, is evocative of a fundamental role of the narrative.
 It is certainly one of the best films of Emma Watson’s career.